miradesne/CarND-Advanced-Lane-Lines/writeup.md

 ---

-###Pipeline (video)
+### Pipeline (video)

-####1.
-Provide a link to your final video output.
+#### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_output.mp4)

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 One approach I did was to use the previous fitted lane lines as a starting point for the next line search.
 The function is called `find_next_lanes()` in `sliding_window.py`.
 I also use an average of most recent 5 lines instead of the exact last lines to produce a smoothier result and prevent error.
-It worked on part of the roads where the shades make detection very hard.
+It worked well on parts of the roads where the shades make detection very hard.

 However I think I can improve the thresholds to detect better lane lines.
-At some areas there are a lot of noices especially the edge of the road can have great gradient.
-In that case the car may try to identify that as the lines instead of the real yellow lines.
-I think we can use deep learning to extract the features out and identify if they are lane lines, or just some edges with great gradient.
+At some areas there are a lot of noices.
+One noice that makes it especially hard to detect is the edge of the road.
+It can have great gradient.
+In that case the algorithm may try to identify that as the lane lines instead of the real yellow lines exposed in the sun and have a much smaller contrast.
+I think we can use deep learning to extract the features out.
+The model can use te features to identify if they are lane lines, or just some edges with great gradient.